Tilerphy/LearningAgent/README.md

 # At the end

-  This my idea of intellectual low code for *Dynamic and Automatic System Integration*: Create Agent, Evaluate Agent, Drop Agent, Iteration.
+  This my idea of intellectual low code for *Dynamic and Automatic System Integration*: Create, Evaluate, Drop, Iteration.

   I have no proof that if it was correct or not, for me, I have no enough time to do the detail research, but I hope everyone who read this article helps me to find proof or disproof.